 12. Scout the Location if Able

-Going in blind is never a good idea- if you’re able to visit the venue, do so!
-This gives you a great idea of how you’re going to shoot, what equipment you need, and what suggestions to offer the couple.
+Going in blind is never a good idea – if you can visit the venue beforehand!
+This gives you a great idea of how you’ll shoot, what equipment you need, and what suggestions to offer the couple.
 Don’t stress yourself out coming in unprepared.

 If visiting the location in person isn’t possible, look at photographs of the venue online!
 Some venues even have a virtual tour you can take on their website or on their YouTube channels.